Protestantism: Justification by faith alone

-The belief that believers are justified, or pardoned for sin, solely on condition of faith in Christ rather than a combination of faith and good works.
+The belief that believers are justified, or pardoned for sin, solely through faith in Christ rather than a combination of faith and good works.
 For Protestants, good works are a necessary consequence rather than cause of justification.
 However, while justification is by faith alone, there is the position that faith is not nuda fides.
 John Calvin explained that "it is therefore faith alone which justifies, and yet the faith which justifies is not alone: just as it is the heat alone of the sun which warms the earth, and yet in the sun it is not alone."
-Lutheran and Reformed Christians differ from Methodists in their understanding of this doctrine.
+At the time of the justification of an individual, the Lutheran Churches teach that the process of sanctification commences, which is defined as "the Holy Spirit’s work which follows justification through faith and consists of renewing the believer and bringing forth in him works of renewal."
+These good works done by Christians are rewarded by God.
+Lutheran and Reformed Christians differ from Methodists in their view of the possibility of entire sanctification, with Methodists affirming it as a second work of grace.

 Universal priesthood of believers

 The universal priesthood of believers implies the right and duty of the Christian laity not only to read the Bible in the vernacular, but also to take part in the government and all the public affairs of the Church.
 It is opposed to the hierarchical system which puts the essence and authority of the Church in an exclusive priesthood, and which makes ordained priests the necessary mediators between God and the people.
 It is distinguished from the concept of the priesthood of all believers, which did not grant individuals the right to interpret the Bible apart from the Christian community at large because universal priesthood opened the door to such a possibility.
 There are scholars who cite that this doctrine tends to subsume all distinctions in the church under a single spiritual entity.
 Calvin referred to the universal priesthood as an expression of the relation between the believer and his God, including the freedom of a Christian to come to God through Christ without human mediation.
 He also maintained that this principle recognizes Christ as prophet, priest, and king and that his priesthood is shared with his people.
+In this view, apostolic succession is not grounded in an unbroken chain of ordination, but in the faithfulness of believers to the Word of God, expressed in both faith and practice.

 Trinity

 Protestants who adhere to the Nicene Creed believe in three persons (God the Father, God the Son, and the God the Holy Spirit) as one God.

 Movements that emerged around the time of the Protestant Reformation, but are not a part of Protestantism (e.g. Unitarianism), reject the Trinity.
-This often serves as a reason for exclusion of the Unitarian Universalism, Oneness Pentecostalism and other movements from Protestantism by various observers.
-Unitarianism continues to have a presence mainly in Transylvania, England, and the United States, as well as elsewhere.
+This often serves as a reason for exclusion of the Unitarian Universalism, Oneness Pentecostalism, and other movements from Protestantism by various observers.
+Unitarianism continues to have a presence mainly in Transylvania, England, and the United States.